 15 Pharaonic Objects Buried in Tut's Tomb

 Tut may have not have been a power player, but he was still a demigod during the New Kingdom, a golden age of Egypt, and his multi-room tomb reflected that.
 It was stuffed to the brim with thousands of objects meant to make his afterlife eternally posh.
 It took Carter eight years to remove and catalog everything within.
-Today a small fraction of them are on display in the Egyptian Museum in Cairo.
+Today, the items reside in the Egyptian Museum in Cairo.
 Here are some of our favorites.

 1. Tut’s Burial Mask

-It's famous for a reason.
-Beautifully sculpted and inlaid, with sensuous lines and features, it represents an idealized version of the boy king.
-In early 2015, Tut's beard—standard on all pharaohs, even female ones—was reported to have been accidentally snapped off and hastily glued back on with epoxy, which damaged the surface.
-The director of the Egyptian Museum later denied the episode had ever happened.
+It’s famous for a reason.
+Beautifully sculpted and inlaid, with sensuous lines and features, Tut’s burial mask represents an idealized version of the boy king.
+In early 2015, Tut’s beard—standard on all pharaohs, even women—was reported to have been accidentally snapped off and hastily glued back on with epoxy, which damaged the surface.
+It was later reattached with beeswax.

 2. Statue of Anubis

-In an age of memory foam pillows, this headrest doesn't look very comfortable.
-But perhaps stone seems cozier when Shu, the god of air and wind, gives your head a lift.
-These headrests were long popular in Egyptian tombs as an essential accessory for the "sleeping" inhabitants.
+In an age of memory foam pillows, an ivory headrest doesn’t seem very comfortable—but perhaps it seems cozier when Shu, the god of air and wind, gives your head a lift.
+These headrests were long popular in Egyptian tombs as an essential accessory for the “sleeping” inhabitants.

 4. Canopic Jars

-In this alabaster chest, four Tuts seem to sit in an intimate face off.
-These are canopic jars containing Tut's organs, which would have been removed before mummification.
+Tut’s tomb included canopic jars that contained his organs, which would have been removed before mummification.
 The Egyptians believed he needed those innards in the afterlife.
-Tut's face is the stopper on each jar.
+Tut’s face is the stopper on each jar.

 5. Tut’s Fan